TheR3dC0rner/TheR3dC0rner.github.io/_posts/2021-01-19-management-console-config.md

 sudo usermod -aG docker <username>
 ```

-Logout and relogin into you account verify docker is working as expected
+Logout and relogin into you account and verify docker is working as expected
 Run the following commands:
 ```
 docker version